Links on Android Authority may earn us a commission. Learn more.

 - Sol Republic comeback includes true wireless, noise cancelling earbuds

-- House of Marley Google Assistant speaker reduces, reuses, and recycles
+- House of House of House of Marley Google Assistant speaker reduces, reuses, and recycles

 - The JBL Link Bar is alive again, along with the new JBL Link Drive